Frequently Asked Questions

 I’ve searched for a building, but no solar potential data is available.
 Why?

-Google Project Sunroof data is missing for some buildings.
-The rooftop that you’ve searched may be:
+The Google Maps Platform Solar API data is missing for some buildings.
+The rooftop that you've searched may be:

-1. Located outside of the current Google Project Sunroof coverage area.
+1. Located outside of the current coverage area.

-2. Be missing as a result of a gap in the available data through Google Project Sunroof.
+2. Be missing as a result of a gap in the available data.
 Examples of this may include garages or buildings that were under construction at the time that the data was collected.

-The Google Project Sunroof data is always being reviewed to address existing issues.
+The Google Maps Platform Solar API data is always being reviewed to address existing issues.
 While solar potential data may not currently be available for the rooftop that you are interested in exploring, it may still have great solar potential.
 We recommend that you access the local resources and rebates included on this site to learn more about options available to you.

 To learn more about the details of the MyHEAT solar potential map, please contact us at hello@myheat.ca